MicrosoftDocs/winrt-api/windows.gaming.input/gamepadreading.md

 ### -field LeftThumbstickY
-The position of the left thumbstick on the Y-axis.The value is between -1.0 and 1.0.
+The position of the left thumbstick on the Y-axis.
+The value is between -1.0 and 1.0.

 ### -field RightThumbstickX
-The position of the right thumbstick on the X-axis.The value is between -1.0 and 1.0.
+The position of the right thumbstick on the X-axis.
+The value is between -1.0 and 1.0.

 ### -field RightThumbstickY